SalesforceLabs/react.force.base.theme/README.md

 ### Attention: This is an experimental project published under ForceDotComLabs:

 1. work in progress
-2. we need you feedback
+2. we need your feedback

 ## Setup